Super Bowl Beer Map: What your state will be drinking today

-DALLAS, Texas (NEXSTAR) – The Super Bowl and brews may go hand-in-hand.
-Millions of “cold ones” will be consumed today during Super Bowl festivities across the country.
-And according to Twitter research, most Americans will be enjoying Bud Light or Budweiser.
+DALLAS, Texas (NEXSTAR) – The Super Bowl and brews go hand-in-hand.
+Millions of “cold ones” will be consumed today during Super Bowl festivities across the country, and according to Twitter research, most Americans will be enjoying Bud Light or Budweiser.

 The Anheuser-Busch beers are the most popular in 29 states, according to thedaringkitchen.com.
 Bud Light was the winner in 19 of those states.